PratanuP/Bank-Customer-Churn/README.md

 # Bank-Customer-Churn
-A prediction model based on ML as well as DL and compare their performances for the business problem.
+A prediction model based on ML as well as DL and compare their performances to find Churned Customers